 Then, the production version is manually and automatically tested according to the VPAT template.

-WebSpellChecker has many educational organizations, healthcare companies, and legal businesses that put user accessibility in the spotlight.
+WebSpellChecker has many educational organizations, healthcare companies, and legal businesses that put user accessibility compliance in the spotlight.

 So do we.